thomasvandenheede/paparazzi-Group6/README.md

 ## Running Our Program

-After cloning the repository, ensure you're on the correct branch (`main`) and have installed all necessary dependencies.
+After cloning the repository, ensure you're on the correct branch (`mavlabCourse2025`) and have installed all necessary dependencies.

 Navigate to the project directory and run: